 Tom: Rod size depends on the angler, but the best range is 6-8 weight fast action rods.
 The slightly shorter super fast action rods that companies like Thomas & Thomas are designing work really well to lift the heavy flies and lines off the water quickly and have enough power to present again in a fluid motion with only one back cast.
 Many times you’ll miss the first strike having to very quickly smash another fly in the same pocket of water, so a powerful rod is critical to making that happen.

-Hopefully, with some hard work and a bit of luck we can also have that unique moment where viewers think, how on earth did they get that shot and how many hours must that poor photographer have spent crouched in a blind?!
+Tom: With some hard work and a bit of luck we hope to have that unique moment where viewers think, how on earth did they get that shot and how many hours must that poor photographer have spent crouched in a blind?!
 The idea is to move beyond fish porn, bringing in some visually exciting natural history documentation to push the envelope of what fly fishing films could be, and make a great film about a FISH and not about a couple of dudes catching them with flies.

 Flylords: Do you have any fun Machaca facts for us?

-Tom: The relationship the machaca have with the forest is truly unique.
-They know exactly when to migrate up or down river following the ripening of their favorite trees.
-As far as I know there are very few other fish that are so attuned to a botanical event, and even fewer that mass-migrate when the harvest is on like the machaca does.
+Tom: The relationship the machaca has with the forest is truly unique.
+They know exactly when to migrate up or down the river following the ripening of their favorite trees.
+As far as I know, there are very few other fish that are so attuned to a botanical event, and even fewer that mass-migrate, when the harvest is on like the machaca, does.
 The water can literally froth below trees as machaca cruise with their backs out of the water awaiting the next falling fruit.
 We hope to explore and honor this incredible natural phenomenon in our film.